oreo329/lokilike/content/research/HybridARLearning.md

 +++
-image = "img/portfolio/gravity-paper.jpg"
+image = "img/research/arlearn-user.png.jpg"
 showonlyimage = false
 date = "2016-11-05T19:44:32+05:30"
-title = "Hybrid Augmented Reality for Participatory Learning: The Hidden Efficacy of Multi-User Game-Based Simulation" draft = false weight = 2
+title = "ARfract"
+draft = false
+weight = 3
 +++

-Multiple AR Technologies for Informal Learning
+Hybrid Augmented Reality for Participatory Learning: The Hidden Efficacy of Multi-User Game-Based Simulation
 <!--more-->

 > The goal of this research is to articulate and test a new hybrid Augmented Reality (AR) environment for conceptual understanding.
 From the theoretical lens of embodied interaction, we have designed a multi-user participatory simulation called ARfract where visitors in a science museum can learn about complex scientific concepts on the refraction of light through full-body immersion using optical see-through AR glasses, projection-based AR, and gesture technology.